svoop/ogn_client-ruby/README.md

 * Ask your questions on [Stackoverflow](https://stackoverflow.com/questions/ask?tags=ogn_client-ruby,ruby,gem).
 * Annotated source code on [omniref](https://www.omniref.com/repositories/svoop/ogn_client-ruby)
 * Bug reports, feature and pull requests are welcome on [GitHub](https://github.com/svoop/ogn_client-ruby).
-* [Donations with Stripe or PayPal](https://donorbox.org/bitcetera-ogn_client-ruby) are welcome as well.
+* [Donations are welcome as well](https://donorbox.org/bitcetera-ogn_client-ruby)l.
 If you prefer to sponsor a feature, please create an issue on [GitHub](https://github.com/svoop/ogn_client-ruby) first and state your intentions.

 ## Development